Quick answer

-If your visa expires within 6 months and you have not started this process, you are already behind.
-Kraków processing times are 3 to 6 months.
+If your visa expires within a specific period and you have not started this process, you are already behind.
+Kraków processing times are several months.
 There is no grace period.
 One day past your visa expiry without a submitted application means no interim stamp — and no interim stamp means unlawful residence from that date, regardless of how advanced your application becomes. adds a further 4–10 weeks before you can even submit.
 If you have not started the process, you are already behind.

 The most common way foreigners become unlawfully resident in Poland is not through intention — it is through miscalculating the timeline.
 They submit their application 3 months before their visa expires.
-Processing takes 5 months.
+Processing takes a processing period.
 Their visa expires during processing without the interim stamp being correctly obtained.
 From that date they are in Poland unlawfully — regardless of how advanced the application is.

 Where You Stand Right Now